-One of the biggest mistakes that small business owners make, is to withhold important information about the business from their employees.
+One of the biggest mistakes that you make as a small business owner, is to withhold important information about the business from your employees.
 As a matter of fact, many of you believe it’s none of their business.

 When I took over the gym, the first thing I did was to sit with the team, and share with them exactly where the business was.
 Then WE develop the mission, vision and the values for my version of the business.

 I also shared my passion for the fitness industry and my goals for the gym.
 They learnt what its future could look like and the role they were expected to play in making that happen.